aeternity/aeternity/docs/installation.md

 See the documentation below detailed instructions for manual installation.

-# Install an epoch node using a release binary
+# Install an Aeternity node using a release binary

-This document describes how to install an epoch node using a release binary.
+This document describes how to install an Aeternity node using a release binary.

-In order to install an epoch node using a release binary, you need to:
+In order to install an Aeternity node using a release binary, you need to:
 * Retrieve the release binary corresponding to your platform;
 * Install the required dependencies;
 * Deploy the node.